All-women shortlist: 2017 general election

 At the 2017 election, a "record number of female MPs" entered Parliament, although the gender balance was highly skewed between parties.
 In Labour, 45% of MPs were women, in the Scottish National Party 34%, in the Liberal Democrats 33%, but in the Conservatives just 21%.
 This meant the House of Commons was 32% women overall.

 2019 general election

-The record for most female MPs elected was broken at the 2019 election, which marked the first time that female representation in the House of Commons is more than 33%.
-It saw an increase in the percentage of women elected from both Conservative and Labour.
-Although 51% of Labour MPs are now women, the lack of any stop mechanism in party rules means preferential AWS shortlists may continue this rise until the legal exception sunsets in 2030.
-The most Conservative women in their party's history entered the House after this election, without the aid of an AWS.
-The Liberal Democrats held the highest percentage of any party's female MPs represented despite a small increase in the number of first-time members elected, which was the case for the SNP.
+The record for the number of female MPs elected was broken at the 2019 general election, which marked the first time that women made up more than one-third of the House of Commons.
+It saw an increase in the proportion of women elected from both the Conservative and Labour parties.
+Although 51% of Labour MPs were women after the election, the lack of any stop mechanism in the party's rules meant preferential all-women shortlists could continue to be used until the statutory exception expires in 2030.
+The election also returned the largest number of female Conservative MPs in the party's history, without the use of all-women shortlists.